 - Submissions may not have already been published or currently be under consideration for publication elsewhere.

 - Abstracts/case studies must be submitted electronically via the submission site.
-A link to the submission site will be added to this text on January 8 (see above).
+A link to the submission site is shown above.

 - Corresponding authors (the person who submits the abstract or case study) are responsible for submitting financial disclosure information for all authors.
 This information will be submitted directly into the submission site; paper authorship forms are not accepted.
 Corresponding authors should obtain any relevant financial disclosures and the e-mail addresses for all co-authors prior to starting the submission process.